Julia’s Thin Place

 They smiled like two old friends on that road between worlds, joined for a moment where past and future dissolve.

 Then, with no further words, they turned.
-Siddhartha headed westward to new horizons, sun casting his shadow before him.
+Siddhartha headed westward to new horizons, the sun casting his shadow before him.
 Yeshua walked eastward with a new understanding, his shadow following behind him.

 The crossroads was quiet, except for the wind in the sycamore and birdsongs echoing over the fields.